vihangd/alpaca-qlora/README.md

 # Fine-Tuning with QLoRA

-This repository can help to instruct-tune Open LLaMA on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
+This repository can help to instruct-tune Open LLaMA or RedPajama models on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
 It's mostly based on the original alpaca-lora repo which can be found [here](https://github.com/tloen/alpaca-lora).
-Please note that this has only been tested on Open LLama Models, but should work with other models.
+Please note that this has only been tested on Open LLama 3b and RedPajama 3b Models, but should work with other models.
 Contributions are welcome!

 ## Training (finetune.py)

-This file contains a straightforward application of QLoRA PEFT to the Open LLaMA model, as well as some code related to prompt construction and tokenization.
+This file contains a straightforward application of QLoRA PEFT to the Open LLaMA / RedPajama model, as well as some code related to prompt construction and tokenization.
 PRs adapting this code to support larger models are always welcome.

 **Example usage:**

+For Open LLaMa

     python finetune.py \
         --base_model 'openlm-research/open_llama_3b_600bt_preview' \